 From one seaside town to another: this time we’re heading to Ramsgate, home of the largest network of civilian wartime tunnels.
 Also, check out the smuggler’s coves built into the cliffs of Pegwell Bay.
 As if having the UK’s largest network of subways wasn’t showing off enough, Ramsgate also boasts the world’s largest Wetherspoons.
 Now, normally we wouldn’t recommend a pub chain, but Royal Victoria Pavillion is an exception to the rule.
 This beautiful old building is located right on the seafront with spectacular views of the Channel and affordable brews to boot.

 The town’s motto is “Stella Maris” or “Star of the Sea” and we tend to agree.
 Broadstairs is all about the beaches.
 Check out Viking Bay, Dumpton Gap, and Stone Bay, three of the best places to visit in Kent for some good old fashioned seaside fun.
 Quieter than Margate and Ramsgate, Broadstairs is perfect for those who want to feel the sea air on their face and sunbathe away from the crowds.
 The Kent Coast Gallery and Dickens House Museum are worth visiting should the weather turn on you and you need to escape the elements.

 Royal Tunbridge Wells

 Travelling with little ones in tow?
 Then Royal Tunbridge Wells is perfect for a family-friendly weekend getaway.
 Tunbridge Wells is home to two climbing centres, one indoors and one outdoors, and an ice rink.
 Get lost in the whimsical Dunorlan Park and Scotney Castle Garden.
-The Garden wraps around a 14th-century castle and moat and Victorian country home and is the very picture of the romantic English countryside.
+The Garden wraps around a 14th-century castle, moat and Victorian country home, and is the very picture of the romantic English countryside.